-UK domiciled business makes up over 50% of the TRL premium.
-The UK experienced relatively low catastrophe activity but the competitive pricing environment in most lines continued.
+Business from UK domiciled cedants makes up 48% of the TRL premium (2016: 53%).
+The UK experienced relatively low catastrophe activity but suffered poorer motor results due to the Ogden discount rate change.
+The competitive pricing environment in most lines continued.